oskariorg/oskari-docs/md/documentation/backend/upgrading.md

 # Upgrading

-When upgrading the Oskari version the database schema needs to be upgraded as well.
+When upgrading Oskari version the database schema needs to be upgraded as well.
 As of version 1.31.0 Oskari-server will be upgraded an existing database automatically using http://flywaydb.org/.
 This requires a manual upgrade to 1.30.0 database schema using steps described at the end of this document.